FOUND SUBJECTS at the Moonspeaker

 Wikipedia includes a nice reproduction of the diagram featuring the iris from Gray's Anatomy.
 This was drawn from an actual eye, and actually, there does seem to be something rather like the reflection in my tea here.
 It looks like blood vessels may contribute some of the apparent shape to those little streaks, except that the streaks don't correspond to the branching vessel look.
 Nonetheless, there's a suggestion of little reflective units, and they would be reflecting light that would have passed through the lens of the eye and then back out again, being distorted accordingly.
 The tea mug example is much flatter than any human eye on the macroscale, but once you focus in tightly on the iris itself, the curvature is much reduced and more like the tea in the mug.
 (Think of the fact that the Earth is round, yet we experience it as flat because our body size is so small relative to the greater size of the Earth.)

-Well, that's interesting, but not wholly convincing, is it?
-So digging deeper into the search results in DuckDuckGo, I stumbled over an article featuring the photography by Suren Manvelyan.
+Well, that's interesting, but not wholly convincing.
+So digging deeper into the search results in duckduckgo, I stumbled over an article featuring the photography of Suren Manvelyan.
 In particular, samples from his galleries of close up eye photos.
 Putting aside how uncanny some of the photos actually are, which probably has something to do with human response to a wide eye built into us by evolution, several of Manvelyan's photos are surprisingly reminiscent of the reflections in my tea mug.
 Or rather, his photos of irises doing the reflecting are reminiscent.
 Though, having said that, his photographs are far cooler than a happenstance shot of my tea mug could ever be.

 All of which is not to downgrade happenstance photographs by non-pros.
 This gives me a new appreciation of how excited and happy grade school kids are to run around outside taking pictures of cool things, and why teachers find it such a useful guided activity.
 (Top)